Last updated October 22, 2025

 is considered the primary database.

-If your Heroku Postgres database isn’t connected to a Heroku application, you must retrieve the HEROKU_POSTGRESQL_WHITE_URL
+If your Heroku Postgres database isn’t connected to a Heroku app, you must retrieve the connection string of the upgraded database.
+Then update your application and any external systems to point them to the new, upgraded database.

-upgrade method uses native PostgreSQL backup and restore utilities.
-Instead of writing a database backup to disk, it streams the backup data directly to the restore process of a newly provisioned database.
-This process helps reduce bloat, the extra space taken up by dead rows on your database, and saves disk space.
+The Data Copy upgrade method uses native PostgreSQL backup and restore utilities to transfer your data to a newly provisioned database.
+This process helps reduce bloat, the extra space taken up by dead rows on your database, and can save disk space.

-method requires approximately 3 minutes of app downtime per GB of your current database, although this amount can vary substantially depending on your schema and database plan.
-You can estimate your required downtime by testing the upgrade (perform the upgrade process on a new database on a non-production application).
+This method requires approximately 3 minutes of app downtime per GB of your current database, although this amount can vary substantially depending on your schema and database plan.
+You can estimate your required downtime by testing the upgrade and performing the upgrade process on a new database on a non-production application.

-method supports upgrades between all supported Heroku Postgres plans and versions.
-It’s the only method for making version changes that involve a deprecated mini
+This method supports upgrades between all supported Heroku Postgres plans and versions. pg:copy

 1. Provision a New Database

-Provision a new Heroku Postgres database with your desired plan (in the example below the standard-0
+Provision a new Heroku Postgres database with your desired plan.
+In the example, the standard-0

 $ heroku addons:create heroku-postgresql:standard-0 --app example-app

-If you want to upgrade your database to a version of PostgreSQL other than the most recent supported version, specify the version to use with the --version
+If you want to upgrade your database to a Postgres version other than the most recent supported version, specify the version to use with the --version

 ).